Boosting quantum annealing performance through direct polynomial unconstrained binary optimization: Numerical results

 In contrast, the generators \algorithm{uniquePT1} and \algorithm{uniquePT4} always create instances with known and unique solutions (although not necessarily hard to solve in the latter case).
 Both generators work by picking a solution randomly and then constructing appropriate 3-SAT clauses to make said solution unique.
 While \algorithm{uniquePT4} creates $M = 4N$ clauses to achieve that, \algorithm{uniquePT1} only needs $M = N + 6$ clauses.
 However, we find that \algorithm{uniquePT4} constructs clauses in such a way that all third-order and second-order terms in the PUBO cost function, i.e., three-body and two-body interactions in the cost Hamiltonian, cancel each other.
 What remains is a simple cost Hamiltonian with only local terms of the form $\Hcost= -\sum_i h_i^z \hat{s}_i^z$, whose solution can easily be read off.
 Thus, \algorithm{uniquePT4} creates trivial 3-SAT problems, where the time required to solve them scales linearly in the problem size.

-For our numerical analysis, we are primarily interested in hard-to-solve problem instances generated by \algorithm{toughSAT} and \algorithm{uniquePT1}, which exhibit a closing of the minimum energy gap with increasing problem size.
-For comparison, we also show the spectrum of a problem instance generated by \algorithm{uniquePT4}, see \cref{fig:typicalgaps}.
+For our numerical analysis, we are primarily interested in hard-to-solve problem instances generated by \algorithm{toughSAT} and \algorithm{uniquePT1}, which exhibit an exponential closing of the minimum energy gap with increasing problem size.
+For comparison, we also show the spectrum of a problem instance generated by \algorithm{uniquePT4}, see \cref{fig:typicalgaps:c}.